o9media/git-start/NEW.md

-"some new information to files"
+some new information to files
+how about additional info?